radiantlogic-v8/documentation-new/documentation/azure-cloud-installation-guide/installation.md

 6. [Linux only] Select an authentication type.
 If you select the Password option, proceed to the next step.
 If you select SSH public key, enter an RSA public key in the single-line format (starting with “ssh-rsa”) or the multi-line PEM format.

+>[!note]
->**Note – you can generate SSH keys using ssh-keygen on Linux and OS X, or PuTTYGen on Windows.**
+>You can generate SSH keys using ssh-keygen on Linux and OS X, or PuTTYGen on Windows.

 7. Enter and confirm the password associated with the user name.

+>[!note]
->**Note – After installation, when you connect to the RadiantOne server ([through the Remote Desktop Gateway](#remote-desktop-gatewayjumpbox)), you need to login with these credentials.**
+>After installation, when you connect to the RadiantOne server ([through the Remote Desktop Gateway](#remote-desktop-gatewayjumpbox)), you need to login with these credentials.

 8. Select a subscription option.